-RRv is met with the use of individual treatment practices since the re-development project meets the criteria set forth in the NYS SWDM §9.3.3.
-Two infiltration areas are proposed to manage and treat the runoff generated from the sites impervious areas.
+RRv is not required for re-development projects.
+Typically, RRv is met with the use of individual treatment practices since the re-development project meets the criteria set forth in the NYS SWDM §9.3.3.
+A bioretention area and an underground infiltration/detention system are proposed to manage and treat the runoff generated from the sites impervious areas.